Botspot/pi-apps/DOCUMENTATION.md

   - Now an `apt_update` takes place.
   - It's time to configure and install an empty apt-package that "depends on" the packages we want to install.
 We refer to it as a "dummy deb".
     - First the name of the dummy deb is determined, using the `app_to_pkgname` function.
-    - If the dummy deb is *already* installed, `install_packages` will inherit its dependencies and then purge the dummy deb.
-This means that **the `install-packages` function can be used multiple times**in an app's script because it's accumulative.
+    - If the dummy deb is *already* installed, `install_packages` will inherit its dependencies and then re-install the dummy deb.
+This means that **the `install-packages` function can be used multiple times** in an app's script because it's accumulative.
     - The dummy deb is created, packaged, and finally installed.
 - `purge-packages` - Used by apps to remove packages that they previously installed.
   - This function accepts no arguments.
 It reads the `$app` variable, purges its associated dummy deb, and autoremoves any packages that are no longer necessary.